History of medicine: Institutions

-People

-Woman
+Women

 Catholic women played large roles in health and healing in medieval and early modern Europe.
 A life as a nun was a prestigious role; wealthy families provided dowries for their daughters, and these funded the convents, while the nuns provided free nursing care for the poor.

 The Catholic elites provided hospital services because of their theology of salvation that good works were the route to heaven.
-The Protestant reformers rejected the notion that rich men could gain God's grace through good works—and thereby escape purgatory—by providing cash endowments to charitable institutions.
+The Protestant reformers rejected the notion that rich men could gain God's grace through good works, and thereby escape purgatory, by providing endowments to charitable institutions.
 They also rejected the Catholic idea that the poor patients earned grace and salvation through their suffering.
 Protestants generally closed all the convents and most of the hospitals, sending women home to become housewives, often against their will.
 On the other hand, local officials recognized the public value of hospitals, and some were continued in Protestant lands, but without monks or nuns and in the control of local governments.

 In London, the crown allowed two hospitals to continue their charitable work, under nonreligious control of city officials.
-The convents were all shut down but Harkness finds that women—some of them former nuns—were part of a new system that delivered essential medical services to people outside their family.
+The convents were all shut down but Harkness finds that women, some of them former nuns, were part of a new system that delivered essential medical services to people outside their family.
 They were employed by parishes and hospitals, as well as by private families, and provided nursing care as well as some medical, pharmaceutical, and surgical services.

 Meanwhile, in Catholic lands such as France, rich families continued to fund convents and monasteries, and enrolled their daughters as nuns who provided free health services to the poor.
 Nursing was a religious role for the nurse, and there was little call for science.